Lisa Marie carved her musical path as she bore Elvis’ legacy | Times Leader

 Click here to subscribe today or Login.

-Presley, who , bore a heavy weight: The daughter of musical royalty, the face of the Elvis estate and fodder for tabloid gossip about her marriages.
+Presley, who died Thursday at 54, bore a heavy weight: The daughter of musical royalty, the face of the Elvis estate and fodder for tabloid gossip about her marriages.

 There was no question music would be a center point of her life, starting when she was a child singing for her father, the King with the unmistakable voice.